-Much more than the UCI World Champion, Sagan is showstopper known for protagonizing hilarious moments everytime he opens his mouth to talk.
+Much more than the former UCI World Champion, Sagan is a showstopper known for protagonizing hilarious moments everytime he talks.

-According to nowadays’ sugar fobia syndrome fanatism, this constitutes an act of heresy against Sagan’s own health and makes absolutely no sense at all.
+According to nowadays’ sugar fobia syndrome, this constitutes an act of heresy against Sagan’s own health and makes absolutely no sense at all from a health standpoint.
 But in the case of cyclists, particularly Peter Sagan, this act of heresy is entirely justified.

 Let’s present the facts beneath our position at Fuel The Pedal:

 The timing of gummy bear ingestion was perfect and as a Sports Nutritionist I couldn’t agree more.
 He ingested something that he likes, that is practical and very concentrated in carbohydrates (CHO).
 And no, I don’t think a recovery drink would have been necesarly better.
 What it matters is that a glucose + fructose palatable food source is ingested as soon as posible.
 I insist in palatable food sources because often cyclists hungry enough to comply with the fast recovery recommendations.

 As many of you might know, carbohydrates are the main Fuel for such demanding sports such as cycling (please, let’s not enter in the “dark realm” of Keto and high fat diets to fuel cycling.
 We’ll cover that topic on future posts) at least if we want to obtain the maximum performance from an athlete, not just fuel to finnish a particular stage or a light training.